 In particular, PFD trained 208 OD/HC staff and 2,276 VHVs in Koh Kong and Kratie with Malaria Health education, which helped reach more than 260,000 people with community-based health education.
-In order to reinforce lessons on accurate information regarding malaria treatment and prevention, PFD also trained school teachers so that they were able to reach 50,137 school children with key messaging.
+In order to reinforce lessons on accurate information regarding malaria treatment and prevention, PFD also trained school teachers in the implementation areas on these methodologies.
+These teachers, in turn, were able to reach 50,137 school children with key messaging.
 In addition, PFD also trained 332 plantation and company volunteers to be mobile malaria and plantation malaria workers in order to target this highly vulnerable population.

-In collaboration with PMU, OD, and HC staff, PFD organized 20 malaria events in the Koh Kong and Kratie provinces that were attended by over 6,000 people, half of whom were women.
-PFD trained nearly 1,000 clinic staff and volunteers on proper treatment and distribution of insecticide-treated bednets; thanks to these initiatives, over 96,000 people in more than 400 villages across Koh Kong and Kratie received community-based malaria health education.
+In collaboration with PMU, OD, and HC staff, PFD organized 20 malaria events in the Koh Kong and Kratie provinces.
+Altogether, over 6,000 people attended these events (half of all attendees were women).
+PFD trained nearly 1,000 clinic staff and volunteers on proper treatment and distribution of insecticide-treated bed-nets; thanks to these initiatives, over 96,000 people in more than 400 villages across Koh Kong and Kratie received community-based malaria health education.